 From there, you can line up the mounting bracket with the junction box and slip the wires through its center and tighten the bolts with a wrench.
 You must tighten the bolts as much as possible during this step because the mounting bracket is what supports the fan on the ceiling.
 If the bolts are loose, you may risk the fan coming down.

 For this step, you’ll want to set the fan on a flat surface.
+Make sure you have the correct size downrod for your ceiling fan size.
 You should make adjustments before fully installing the fan to gauge the downrod angle correctly.
 If the angle is too sharp after installation, you’ll have to take the fan down and reinstall it again, which could lead to expensive repairs.

 The downrod is the part of the fan that extends the distance from your ceiling to the actual fan blades.
 Ensuring the angle is correct for your depth means minimizing potential hazards, injuries, and other risks.
 This piece attaches to the fan canopy.